Persian crêpes with pistachio filling and syrup

-A crêpe is a French pancake that is characterized by how thin and melt-in-your-mouth it is.
-Pancakes are found in every culture on the planet but usually they ae thick.
+A crêpe is a French pancake that is characterised by how thin and melt-in-your-mouth it is.
+Pancakes are found in every culture on the planet, but usually they are thick.
 Crêpes distinguish themselves by being very thin.

-The origins of crêpe can be traced back to Brittany in France where they were originally made from buckwheat flour that was endemic to the region.
-The first recorded history of crêpes dates back to the year 472 when they were offered to French Catholic pilgrims visiting Rome for Candlemas by Pope Gelasio I. The biggest difference between a crêpe and a pancake is the crêpe s do not have a leavening agent like yeast, hence they are non-puffy and very thin.
+The origins of crêpes can be traced back to Brittany in France, where they were initially made from buckwheat flour endemic to the region.
+The first recorded history of crêpes dates back to the year 472, when they were offered to French Catholic pilgrims visiting Rome for Candlemas by Pope Gelasio I. The biggest difference between a crêpe and a pancake is that crêpes do not have a leavening agent like yeast, hence they are non-puffy and very thin.

 It does take some elementary skill to pour a crêpe.
-The magic is in getting the batter to the right consistency.
-The trick is quickness, pour the thin batter and twist the pan to evenly spread the batter across the pan.
-It takes practice, maybe 2-3 misshapen crêpes to get it right but once you master the technique it is simple.
+The magic lies in achieving the batter's ideal consistency.
+The trick is quickness; pour the thin batter and twist the pan to spread it across the pan evenly.
+It takes practice, maybe 2-3 misshapen crêpes to get it right, but once you master the technique, it is simple.

-The Lebanese Cookbook is a massive volume, with 500 recipes, by an authority on Lebanese cooking.
+The Lebanese Cookbook is a comprehensive volume, featuring 500 recipes, written by an authority on Lebanese cuisine.
 This book is the definitive guide on Lebanese Cuisine by James Beard award-winning author Salma Hage.
-That brings together hundreds of diverse dishes, from light, tempting mezze and salads, to hearty main courses, grilled meats, sumptuous sweets, and refreshing drinks.
+That combines hundreds of diverse dishes, from light, tempting mezze and salads to hearty main courses, grilled meats, sumptuous sweets, and refreshing drinks.
 Salma Hage is from Mazarat Tiffah in the mountains of the Kadisha Valley in north Lebanon.
 She has over 50 years of experience in family cooking – learning to cook from her mother, mother-in-law, and sisters-in-law while helping to raise her nine brothers and two sisters.
 This massive volume is a collection of her work and a lovely book to have on your shelf.

 For more recipes from this cookbook, click here.